hyperjumptech/grule-rule-engine/docs/id/Function_id.md

 }
 ```

-This function can then be called from within a rule with zero or more values supplied for the variadic argument.
+This function can then be called from within a rule with zero or more values supplied for the variadic argument

 ```go
 when